wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 relationship between A and B. In the absence of a `happens-before` ordering between two operations, the JVM is free to reorder them as it pleases.

+A `data race` occurs when a variable is read by more than one thread, and written by at least one thread, but the reads and writes are not ordered by `happens-before`.
+A correctly synchronized program is one with no data races; correctly synchronized programs exhibit sequential consistency, meaning that all actions within the program appear to happen in a fixed, global order.

+The rules for `happens-before` are:

+- __Program order rule__ Each action in a thread happens-before every action in that thread that comes later in the program order.
+- __Monitor lock rule__ An unlock on a monitor lock happens-before every subsequent lock on that same monitor lock.
+- __Volatile variable rule__ A write to a volatile field happens-before every subsequent read of that same field.
+- __Thread start rule__ A call to `Thread.start` on a thread happens-before every action in the started thread.
+- __Thread termination rule__ Any action in a thread happens-before any other thread detects that thread has terminated, either by successfully return from `Thread.join` or by `Thread.isAlive` returning false.
+- __Interruption rule__ A thread calling interrupt on another thread happens-before the interrupted thread detects the interrupt (either by having `InterruptedException` thrown, or invoking `isInterrupted` or `interrupted`).
+- __Finalizer rule__ The end of a constructor for an object happens-before the start of the finalizer for that object.
+- __Transitivity__ If A happens-before B, and B happens-before C, then A happens-before C.

+Even though actions are only partially ordered, synchronization actions—lock acquisition and release, and reads and writes of volatile variables—are totally ordered.
+This makes it sensible to describe happens-before in terms of “subsequent” lock acquisitions and reads of volatile variables.

+Static initializers are run by the JVM at class initialization time, after class loading but before the class is used by any thread.
+Because the JVM acquires a lock during initialization and this lock is acquired by each thread at least once to ensure that the class has been loaded, memory writes made during static initialization are automatically visible to all threads.
+Thus statically initialized objects require no explicit synchronization either during construction or when being referenced.

 ### Race